astg606/ai_foundation_earth_science/README.md

 Bommasani et al. define a foundation model (FM) as “any model that is trained on broad data (generally using self-supervision at scale) that can be adapted (e.g., fine-tuned) to a wide range of downstream tasks” in order to study this phenomenon.
+FMs are trained on extensive, diverse, and frequently multimodal datasets, enabling them to generalize effectively across various tasks, regions, and sensors.
+In the context of Earth Science, FMs are often multimodal, having been trained on satellite imagery, radar data, topography, weather, and even text-based reports.
+They are meant to automatically capture complex patterns and inherent features from data.
-FMs have enormous potential in advancing Earth and climate sciences.
+They have enormous potential in advancing Earth and climate sciences.
-They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving their accuracy and efficiency.
+They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving their prediction accuracy and computational efficiency.
+FMs can uncover intricate patterns in weather systems and provide more reliable predictions across different time scales.

 FMs can revolutionize our understanding of the Earth system towards its sustainable management: (Zhu et al., 2024)